Bankruptcy Chapter 13 Attorneys, Sacramento, California

 If you’re worried about the possibility of losing your home to foreclosure, losing your vehicle to repossession, or other consequences of overwhelming debt, Chapter 13 bankruptcy may be an appropriate legal strategy to resolve your financial issues.
 In addition to immediately freezing collection actions such as wage garnishment, Chapter 13 bankruptcy can also eliminate liability for many of your debts, empowering you to protect your property while getting the clean financial slate you need to regain control of your life.

-If you believe that filing for Chapter 13 bankruptcy in California may be appropriate for your circumstances, you are urged to contact the experienced Sacramento Chapter 13 attorneys of The Bankruptcy Group today for a free and confidential consultation.
+If you believe that filing for Chapter 13 bankruptcy in California may be appropriate for your circumstances, you are urged to contact the experienced Sacramento Chapter 13 attorneys of [nap_names id=”FIRM-NAME-1″] today for a free and confidential consultation.
 Our skilled legal team has many years of experience helping Californians declare Chapter 13 and gain relief from crushing debt.
-To find out whether Chapter 13 is right for you, contact The Bankruptcy Group at (800) 920-5351 for your free legal consultation.
+To find out whether Chapter 13 is right for you, contact the Bankruptcy Group at 800-920-5351 for your free legal consultation.

 There are several different forms of bankruptcy available to eligible Californians.
 Most people file under Chapter 7 or Chapter 13, both of which are named for their chapters in the U.S. Bankruptcy Code.
 Bankruptcy under Chapter 13 of the U.S. Bankruptcy Code, which is sometimes referred to as “reorganization” or a “wage earner’s plan,” provides a powerful but very different set of tools from “liquidation” or “straight” bankruptcy under Chapter 7.